DomTr/interactive-graphs/README.md

 3. **Vertex list**:
    - Vertex list displaying all vertices in the graph.
    - The list is automatically updated when editing the graph input area.
    - It gives the ability to enable or disable specific vertices.
-If a vertex is disabled, it no longer appears in the diagram.
+If a vertex is disabled, it no longer appears in the diagram, but it doesn't get deleted from the Graph Input area.

 **Additional Features**: